smo0ths/UE4CommOpti/README.md

 or

-find ID: open divice manager right click your GPU properties and click on events tab
+find ID: open device manager right click your GPU properties and click on events tab

 looks like this: